Strategies for Effective Internal Communication

 Centralized EHR platform stores all client documents and chart notes within the organization account, for members to access.
 Within the platform, supervisors can set extensive administrative permissions, indicating what information within the EHR each member of the organization can access, view or edit.
 Team members can quickly review shared client notes and documents, add new charting notes, and leave quick-notes for fellow team members to review.

 With a cloud-based EHR platform in place alongside other key team communication capabilities, multi-provider organizations can streamline communications and increase productivity.
+Explore how Healthie can help you and set up a Free Starter Plan today by clicking here.

 Make more time to grow your business